sovrin-foundation/token-plugin/sovtokenfees/doc/Interface/README.md

 }
 ```

-## How to set fees for pool.
+## How to set fees for an action
- For setting fees into pool we need to making the next steps:
+ For setting fees for an action we need to make the following steps:
  * Send a SET_FEES txn with appropriate amount for required alias.
  For example, we have an alias, like "add_new_steward" (and we want to set fees for adding new nym action).
 For setting fees for this alias, we need to send a SET_FEES transaction with map {"add_new_steward": 42}.
  Txn will be looked as: